kendrick/animate.scss/README.md

 ## Doesn't this already exist somewhere else?

 Yes, there are plenty of other ports of this library, but many of them aren't very active projects.

-Also, I was looking for something a little more flexible.
+Also, I wanted something flexible, and whose output was very lean.
 By leveraging SASS mixins, this version only outputs the CSS you actually need.

 ## Installing
 The default import includes all animations.